Introduction

 Additional relevant publications:

-- Episode 7: The Innovation Commons: an old idea that will drive transformative innovation
+Episode 7.
+Prof. Jason Potts on The Innovation Commons: an old idea that will drive transformative innovation

 Initially, innovation theory and innovation policy were assigned to the industrial economy.
-A centerpiece of this discussion is the entrepreneur, being the key actor in the development and diffusion of new products and services.
+The centerpiece of this discussion is the entrepreneur, who is a key actor in the development and diffusion of new products and services.
 But where does the entrepreneur come from?
 How are new ideas generated?

-Prof. Jason Potts In this episode we focus on the concept of ‘commons’, known from discussions regarding the governance of natural resources, as a critical concept also to innovation and knowledge creation.
-Our guest, Jason Potts - Professor of Economics at RMIT University and Co-Director of Blockchain Innovation Hub at RMIT - explains how innovation derives from processes of cooperation and human coordination, in which a common understanding of the problem at stake is developed.
-From there emerges in turn the entrepreneur.
+In this episode, we focus on the concept of ‘commons’, known from discussions regarding the governance of natural resources, as a critical concept also to innovation and knowledge creation.
+Our guest, Jason Potts, Professor of Economics at RMIT University and Co-Director of the Blockchain Innovation Hub at RMIT, explains how innovation derives from processes of cooperation and human coordination, in which a common understanding of the problem at stake is developed.
+From there emerges, in turn, the entrepreneur.
 There are, however, several factors, such as trust and clear property rights, that all too often prevent individual actors from sharing critical information.
-As such, they stall innovation in its earliest stage.
-In his book "Innovation Commons: The Origin of Economic Growth", Prof. Potts argues that to overcome these obstacles we need more elaborate governance systems that enable and facilitate also the cooperation and sharing inputs, ideas, and opportunities.
+As such, they stall innovation at its earliest stage.
+In his book "Innovation Commons: The Origin of Economic Growth", Prof. Potts argues that to overcome these obstacles, we need more elaborate governance systems that enable and facilitate cooperation and sharing inputs, ideas, and opportunities.

 This is one of two episodes with Prof. Potts.
 The second one will look more closely at the theory of economic evolution and its implications.